Last Updated on

 So instead of increasing traffic to their sites, they get bogged down by overwhelm.

 If this sounds like you, here are 9 things that you can do to jump start your SEO copywriting and social media strategies in just 15 minutes or less (and yes, it’s much easier than you thought!)

 Brainstorm blog topic ideas.
 Afraid of getting into the “what do I write about now” trap?
 Spend 15 minutes jotting down blog post brainstorms, tweet ideas and your Google+ plans.
 Don’t spend time fleshing anything out – just let your mind wander and your fingers fly.
 Not every idea will be a good one, but you’ll be amazed how many good ideas you can generate in just 15 minutes.

-Check your copy in the “We-We Calculator.”
+Check your copy in the “Customer Focus Calculator.”
 Does your site copy focus on your customers?
 Or are you talking about how wonderful your company is, how long you’ve been established and your industry standing?
 A little chest-beating is OK – but the majority of your content should focus on what’s in it for your reader.
-If you’re not sure if you’re copy is customer-friendly or one big turn-off, check out Future Now’s “We-We Calculator.”
+If you’re not sure if your copy is customer-friendly or one big turn-off, check out the Customer Focus Calculator.

 Wondering the difference between features and benefits?
 Check out these tips.

 Create a “SEO copy wishlist.”
 You know a white paper is a cool idea.
 You know that it would drive traffic and send leads your way.
 Problem is, you never write it down – so it’s never scheduled into the editorial calendar.
 Same with that landing page that bugs you every time you read it.
 Take 15 minutes to comb through your site and make your wishlist.
 Once you’re done, another 15 minute task could be…